ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.helium/Documentation/integration/configure.md

   HeliumSDK.SetSubjectToGDPR(false);
 ```

-* By sending `setSubjectToGDPR (true)`, you indicate that GDPR is applied to this user from your application.
+* By sending `SetSubjectToGDPR (true)`, you indicate that GDPR is applied to this user from your application.

-* By sending `setSubjectToGDPR (false)`, you indicate that GDPR is not applied to this user from your application.
+* By sending `SetSubjectToGDPR (false)`, you indicate that GDPR is not applied to this user from your application.

 ```csharp
   HeliumSDK.SetUserHasGivenConsent(true);